knights-analytics/hugot/README.md

 Hugot uses the [Onnx Runtime Generative AI](https://onnxruntime.ai/generative-ai) backend to run generative models.

-We currently support generative models only within the text generation pipeline.
-Please look at the [ORT tests](hugot_ort_test.go) for an example of its usage.
+Generative models currently use the ORT backend.
+In addition to the decoder-only text generation pipeline, Hugot exposes summarization, translation, and text-to-text generation through a shared seq2seq runtime.
+These pipelines require a compatible encoder-decoder model export and remain unavailable on the Go/XLA backends; unsupported model layouts return an explicit error.
+Please look at the [ORT tests](hugot_ort_test.go) for an example of generative pipeline usage.

+The public pipeline registry also includes `fill-mask`, image feature extraction, and image segmentation.
+Image segmentation returns source-sized semantic masks; model-specific output layouts that cannot be decoded are rejected rather than silently approximated.

 To use the experimental Engine support for concurrent requests and inference batching, use the `WithGenerativeEngine()` option when creating a session.